pfnegrini/install-opencv/README.md

 ### Provides
 * FFMPEG from source (x264, fdk-aac, libvpx, libopus)
 * OpenCV from source
+    * TBB works now thanks to an answer after reporting the problem as a [bug](http://code.opencv.org/issues/3900).
+The suggested cmake arguments worked.
+I also answered my own [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) if you are interested.
     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * [Pull request 4006](https://github.com/Itseez/opencv/pull/4006) was accepted, but I should have made delete() public instead or protected.